 The problem is, it’s much more complicated than that.
-The thyroid puts out two main hormones, T3 and T4.
+The thyroid puts out two primary hormones, T3 and T4.
 T3 is the active hormone and does most of the work.
-T4 is just a storage molecule and the body needs to turn it into T3 to do the good work it does.
+T4 is just a storage molecule, and the body needs to turn it into T3 to do the excellent work it does.

 As you can see, the thyroid gland can be a complicated subject.
-It may take advanced testing, fixing deficiencies, decreasing or eliminating exposure to toxins and taking Natural Thyroid Hormone or a combination of synthetic hormones to get it right.
+It may take advanced testing, fix deficiencies, decrease or eliminate exposure to toxins, and take Natural Thyroid Hormone or a combination of synthetic hormones to get it right.
 Ultimately, the patient should feel better.

-If you feel you may have Thyroid Problems or have taken Thyroid Medication for some time and haven’t seen the benefits, call The Maine Center for Functional Medicine at (207) 941-0080 for a Consultation.
+If you feel you may have Thyroid Problems or have taken Thyroid Medication for some time and haven’t seen the benefits, contact The Maine Center for Functional Medicine at (207) 941-0080 for a Consultation.
 We can get more aggressive with your thyroid or find out what else it may be.
-Let’s make you feel better!